 According to Greek mythology, it was on this piece of land that the young Theseus abandoned Ariadne on their way from Crete to Athens after he had killed the Minotaur (you can read the whole story in the article I wrote about Knossos).

 There’s some controversy as to what the Portara exactly stands for.
-For some researches, the structure was part of the biggest temple that was supposed to be built in Naxos around 525 B.C., but when the ruler was overthrown the works were never finished.
+For some researchers, the structure was part of the biggest temple that was supposed to be built in Naxos around 525 B.C., but when the ruler was overthrown the works were never finished.

 Some others, instead, claim that this temple, which was never completed, was erected to honor god Apollo (in fact, that’s exactly what you read in the local signposts).
-Still, others believe that it was supposed to become a temple to celebrate Dionysus (who married Ariadne and is the patron god of the island).

 The sanctuary of Demeter